Brennan386/ATO/README.md

 * Possibly look into being able to send texts as well
 * A few small misc tasks to polish it up
 * Yay...

+Please note: at the end of this we (me and Violet) will probably be dead as this is a 100% Java Project...
+We already feel like corpses...